russelltankaimin/tankaimin/about.md

 ## about

 Hi!
 I am currently a Computer Science and Mathematics Double Degree Programme student at the National University of Singapore.
 I am interested in algorithm research and theory of artificial intelligence.
-My home faculty is the School of Computing.
+My home faculty is the School of Computing (SoC) but technically also belong to the Department of Mathematics.
+I am also an incoming Masters of Research (MRes) student in Artificial Intelligence also at SoC.

 I previously studied at Victoria Junior College for my pre-University education.

 I am born and raised here in Singapore.

-I am also looking for PhD positions in the US, UK for the Fall of 2026.
+I am also looking for PhD positions in the US, UK for the Fall of 2027.

 ---